Riyas97/Alex-Search-Rescue-Robot/README.md

 ## Introduction

 Our project aims to build a tele-operated robot, Alex, which can be used to perform search and rescue operations effectively.
-In order to achieve this purpose, Alex comes with a variety of specifications and requirements that will be further explored in this report.
-In order to demonstrate Alex’s capabilities, Alex is placed in a 3 m^2 maze filled with obstacles that simulates a disaster area.
-These obstacles are designed to be at least 18 cm in height which is also the typical Light Detection and Ranging (LiDAR) mounting height.
-In addition, the maze contains 2 - 4 rooms of which Alex needs to map out.
+In order to achieve this purpose, Alex comes with a variety of specifications and requirements that will be further explored in the final report document.

+## Features of Alex
+- Move according to the commands (forward, backward, left or right)
+- Ability to detect walls and avoid them
-Alex is expected to move according to the commands (forward, backward, left or right), map out the maze and identify objects during the course of the simulation.
-There will be 2 - 3 red or green regularly shaped coloured objects (e.g. cube, cylinder) that will be scattered throughout the rooms.
-Upon locating an object, Alex will have to determine the colour of the object and report the information to the operator.
+- Ability to map out the maze and identify objects during the course of the simulation
+- Ability to detect colour of regularly shaped coloured objects (e.g. cube, cylinder) and report the information to the operator

-The project objectives are met when Alex has successfully performed the above mentioned tasks without faults and collisions.
+- Ability to detect frequency of sound waves and change direction with respect to the frequency
+- Play celebratory tune upon finishing a maze

-For more details, please look at the final report file.
+#### For more details, please look at the [Final Report](Final Report.pdf) document.